Please read the information below for our current procedures during the Covid19 pandemic.

 - In order to allow each class bubble to keep separate from other children and ensure social distancing of parents/guardians at school drop off and pick up, the following staggered start and finish times will be in place.
 Please ensure your child is on time for school and that you are on time to pick them up at the end of the day.

 - Start time for all year groups: 8.40am.
 Children may arrive from 8.30am to line up on the playground.

 - Finish time for surnames A-H: 3.15pm, finish time for surnames I-P: 3.20pm, finish time for surnames Q-Z: 3.25pm

 How to enter the school grounds

 - In order to stagger the number of people on the school grounds and ensure social distancing, please follow the maps below which show where you enter and leave the school site both at the start and end of the school day.
-Please note these are different, so please check each map.
 Please leave promptly and do not remain on site to chat to anyone.